 When these reached their end of life – cushioned running shoes usually only last about 800km – I looked for a better replacement.
 This time, I chose the HFS running shoes by Xero Shoes.

-Who is the Xero HFS running shoe aimed at?
+Who is the Xero Shoes HFS aimed at?

 On the Xero Shoes’ website, the shoe is marketed towards road runners.
 It is offered as both a male and a female version.
 With a non-elevated heel and minimal support, you will either already be used to this type of shoe or are planning to get into exercising in a zero-drop shoe.